A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Matching the Glauber Lagrangian

-We begin by considering $n$-$\bar{n}$ scattering.
-We perform the matching using the same conventions as \cite{Rothstein:2016bsq}, that is we take the external lines to be $\phi(p_2^n) + \phi(p_1^{\bar{n}})\rightarrow \phi(p_3^n) + \phi(p_4^{\bar{n}})$, where the superscript denotes the collinear sector of each momentum.
-We perform all calculations using de Donder gauge for the gravitons, and we write the polarization tensors for $h=\pm 2$ as products of spin-1 polarization vectors:
+We start by considering $n$-$\bar{n}$ scattering, collinear soft scattering will follow in a similar fashion.
+We perform the matching using the same conventions as \cite{Rothstein:2016bsq}, where the external lines are chosen to be $\phi(p_2^n) + \phi(p_1^{\bar{n}})\rightarrow \phi(p_3^n) + \phi(p_4^{\bar{n}})$, where the superscript denotes the collinear sector of each momentum.
+All calculations are in the de Donder gauge, and we write the polarization tensors for $h=\pm 2$ as products of spin-1 polarization vectors on shell